chrismaddalena/ODIN/README.md

 * PaulSec - Creator of the [unofficial API for the DNS Dumpster](https://github.com/PaulSec/API-dnsdumpster.com)
 * Daniel Grzalek (Dagrz) - Creator of [aws_pwn](https://github.com/dagrz/aws_pwn) and the reason why I was able to build out AWS recon options.
 * TrullJ - For making the slick [SSL Labs Scanner module](https://github.com/TrullJ/ssllabs).

-### Change Log
-#### July 26, 2018, 1.9.0
-This brings ODIN closer to its v2.0 release:
-* ODIN now has a helper script, grapher.py, that will take your complete ODIN SQLite3 database and convert it to a Neo4j graph database with relationships!
-* Certificates are better than ever!
-ODIN will now use the returned ID from Censys to look-up all of the additional details about the certificate, like alternative names.
-Even more subdomains and fun to be had with certificates!
-Additionally, certificates ar enow paired properly with the subdomains to which they are attached, not the root *.whatever.tld domain.
-* The DNSDumpster output has been cleaned-up to remove some weird artifacts (e.g. HTTP: added to the end of some subdomains during scraping).

-#### July 7, 2018, 1.8.6
-* Company Info table now supports a target organization having multiple profiles on one social media platform.
-* Chromium now operates in headless mode, so no more Chrome windows covering your screen.
-* Scope generation and parsing is no longer tripped up by domain names with hyphens in them.
-* Some minor text chanes for typos and small clarifications.
-* [BETA] Improved the screenshots functionality to add both HTTP and HTTPS to hostnames for screenshots.

-#### May 25, 2018, 1.8.5
-* Fixed a few bugs in the HTML report and made it much, much prettier.
-* The reports directory has been organized!
-Now a reports/<organization_name>/ directory will be made.
-Under that, separate file_downloads, screenshots, and html_report directories are created for these items.
-* Fixed a few misc bugs reported by users.
-* [BETA] A new `--screenshots` flag has been added.
-If used, ODIN will take screenshots of the web services on hosts.
-For now this is limited to adding "http://" to the front of the IP address, domain, or subdomain and giving it a shot.
-* [BETA] Added a screenshots.html report page to the HTML report.
-This page serves as a gallery for web screenshots.

-#### May 24, 2018, 1.8.5
-This is another large update with an all new arbitrary version number, v1.8.5!
-Many, many improvements and changes have been implemented to make ODIN better but also to pave the way for some plans coming for version 2.0 :D

-Here we go:

-* Fixed an issue with the Have I Been Pwned API failing to return results due to changes in API endpoints.
-* Redesigned SQLite3 database to be more in-line with design standards -- naming conventions, keys, and so forth.
-* Reworked multiprocess implementation to share variables between processes.
-This was to allow for the next several changes...
-* Reverse DNS is performed against all subdomains and IP addresses are added to the new hosts tables (formerly the report scope table).
-* IP addresses from DNS records and other sources are now added to the hosts table as well.
-* The hosts table now as a "source" column to note where the IP or domain was found if it wasn't in your scope file.
-    * There is also a column with True/False values that makes it easy to run a query and see the IPs and domains found that were not in the provided scope file.
-* Speaking of the scope file, it's no longer required.
-Feel free to not include it if you would rather just provide a name and a single domain name to get started.
-* Updated Full Contact API queries to v3, up from v2.
-* Shodan queries are now run against all IP addresses and domains discovered during the initial discovery phase instead of just those found in the provided scope file.
-* Tables have been cleaned up, made leaner, and can now be connected using keys.
-This will allow for link tables to create relationships between an IP address in the hosts table and DNS records or subdomains in other tables.
-* Link tables now exist to connect relationships between different information.
-* A new `--html` option now exists to generate an HTML report from the database upon completion.
-* Also fixed a dozen little things like typos, little periods hanging out at the ends of domain names, and other stuff!

-#### May 13, 2018
-* Full SSL/TLS certificates from Censys are now stored in their own table by default (not only verbose mode).
-* Subdomains pulled from Censys certificate data is now added to the Subdomains table.
-* Subdomains in the DB should now be unique and the table now includes a "Sources" column.
-* Fixed an issue tha could cause Censys query credits to be gobbled up if your target has a lot of certificates.
-* Cymon API searches now use Cymon API v2.
-* Added a progress bar for AWS S3 Bucket and Digital Ocean Spaces hunting.
-    * Known Issue: This causes messy terminal output, but better than nothing for when large wordlists are used.
-* URLVoid is now used for URLCrazy typosqautted domains, like the Cymon API.
-* URLVoid is no longer has its own table and there will be no ore searches for domains in scope because, really, that just didn't make sense.
-URLVoid is for malware/malicious domains, not domains that are in scope for testing.
-* Added a check to make sure boto3 and AWS credentials are setup prior to attempting S3 bucket hunting using awscli.

-#### March 6, 2018
-* Added support for detecting oportunities for DNS cache snooping.
-* Added a new option to provide a wordlist of terms to be used as prefixes and suffixes for S3 bucket hunting.
-* Added Pipfile to replace requirements.txt and avoid conflicts with Python 2.x installs.
-* Finally updated the URLCrazy module for the SQLite3 database change.

-#### January 3, 2018 v1.7.0
-* Converted the old XLSX reports to a SQLite3 database solution!
-* Implemented multiprocessing (!) to greatly improve efficiency and shorten runtime!
-* Various other little bug fixes and tweaks.